makrai/notes/poth2311-adapters-lib.md

     composition blocks that allow flexibly defining complex adapter setups;
   * we integrate all methods into 20 Transformer-based models spanning NLP, vision, and multi-modal applications;
   * we evaluate the performance of our adapter implementations against full fine-tuning on a diverse set of tasks

 # 2 Background

 * adapter: a broad family of transfer learning methods
   * two defining properties: parameter efficiency and modularity
-* For a detailed overview of different adapter architects, Pfeiffer+ (2023)
+* For a detailed overview of different adapter architectures, Pfeiffer+ (2023)

 ## 2.1 Parameter Efficiency